Brents-Github/kickstarter-analysis/README.md

-# An Analysis of Kickstarter Campaigns
-Performing analysis on Kickstarter data to uncover trends regarding successful funding of Theatre-based Kickstarter Campaigns

 # Kickstarting with Excel

 ## Overview of Project
+Performing analysis on Kickstarter data to uncover trends regarding successful funding of Theatre-based Kickstarter Campaigns
 ### Purpose

 ## Analysis and Challenges